Student Resources

 Part I: These four required documents, uploaded as separate PDFs:

-Please upload your submission to the Architecture Awards Page
+Please upload your submission to the AY 2024-25 Architecture Awards Page

 Part II:

-• Confidential letters of support should come from the thesis advisor (if one has been assigned by the deadline) and at least one other faculty member.
-These letters should make clear the specific qualities of the proposal in relation to the objectives of the Goody Award and should be submitted by the recommender by email to arch@mit.edu.
-Please note that if you are unable to obtain a letter of recommendation from a current professor, we are able to pull a letter from your original MIT application.
+- A confidential letter of support should come from the thesis advisor (if one has been assigned by the deadline) or one other faculty member.
+This letter should make clear the specific qualities of the proposal in relation to the objectives of the Goody Award and should be submitted by the recommender by email to arch@mit.edu.
+Please provide a name and email address of a MIT faculty member who is willing to write a recommendation letter on your behalf on the application.

 Applicants are strongly urged to seek the advice of faculty in the formulation of their statements and applications.